CreepySkeleton/proc-macro-error/README.md

 ## Motivation and Getting started

 Error handling in proc-macros sucks.
-It's not much of a choice today: you either "bubble up" the error up to top-level of you macro and convert it to a [`compile_error!`][compl_err] invocation or just use a good old panic.
+It's not much of a choice today: you either "bubble up" the error up to the top-level of your macro and convert it to a [`compile_error!`][compl_err] invocation or just use a good old panic.
 Both these ways suck:

 - Former sucks because it's quite redundant to unroll a proper error handling